JimLynx/CI-MS1-Explore-Ireland/README.md

 ### Version Control

----
+> - Used Git for version control.
+> - Branches were created to work on side projects to incorporate later.
+> - The branches were then merged with the master branch.

 ### Deployment

-This propject has been deployed on GitHub Pages with the following process:
+This project has been deployed on GitHub Pages with the following process:

 > - All code was written on Gitpod, an online IDE.
-> - The code was then pushed to GitHub where it is stored in a repository.
+> - The code was then pushed to GitHub where it is stored in my [Repository](https://github.com/JimLynx/CI-MS1-Explore-Ireland).
-> - Under the settings section of the GitHub repository there is a sub-heading of GitHub Pages.
+> - Under the [settings](https://github.com/JimLynx/CI-MS1-Explore-Ireland/settings) section of the GitHub repository, scrolled down to GitHub Pages section.
-> - Branches were created to work on side projects to incorporate later.
-> - The branches  were then merged with the master.
-> - In this section the master brach of the project has been selected.
+> - Under 'Source' dropdown, the 'Master branch' was selected.
-> - Then the publish to GitHub Pages button was pressed to publish the site onto Github Pages.
+> - Once selected, this publishes the project to GitHub Pages and displays the site url.
 > - There is no difference between the deployed version and the development version.

-The code can be run locally through clone or download.
+> - The code can be run locally through clone or download.
-You can do this by opening the repository, clicking on the green and and being in the main 'code' section there is a button 'clone or download'.
+> - You can do this by opening the repository, clicking on the green 'Code' button and and selecting either 'clone or download'.
-This button will provide a link that you can use on your desktop or download as a ZIP file.
+> - The Clone option provides a url hat you can use on your desktop
+> - The Download ZIP option provides a link to download a ZIP file which can be unzipped on your local machine.

 ### Credits